grafana/tempo/docs/tempo/website/configuration/_index.md

             bucket_name: ops-tools-tracing-ops   # store traces in this bucket

         blocklist_poll: 5m                       # how often to repoll the backend for new blocks
-        blocklist_poll_concurrency: 50           # Optional.
+        blocklist_poll_concurrency: 50           # optional.
 Number of blocks to process in parallel during polling.
 Default is 50.
+        cache: memcached                         # optional cache configuration
         memcached:                               # optional memcached configuration
             consistent_hash: true
             host: memcached